2024 Solar Incentives Guide for Richton Park, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: You may be able to sign a net metering agreement with your Richton Park utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then deduct this value from your monthly utility bill.
+- Net Metering: You may be able to sign a net metering agreement with your Richton Park utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
+They will then subtract this value from your monthly utility bill.

-• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are usually handled by your state government.
-Once your solar panel system meets a certain threshold (normally a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
-The money you receive is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are generally handled at the state level.
+Once your solar panel system meets the qualification threshold (typically a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+The money you receive from the sale is usually considered part of your taxable income.

 Best Solar Financing